nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/doc/Bluetooth Low Energy Demo Applications Users Guide/topics/usage_with_test_tool_for_connectivity_products_002.md

         ![SB3 JSON configuration](../images/Json_config2.PNG "SB3 JSON configuration")

     -   After the `.sb3` file is created, the “**Encryption Key**” and “**Authentication Key**” are presented.
 For the secured update to be successful, the destination board must have been provisioned with these keys through fuse burning, as described in the accompanying document.
-Depending on the board type, it can either be already provisioned by NXP \(KW45B41Z-EVK / K32W148-EVK samples\) or not provisioned \(loosen samples\).
+Depending on the board type, it can either be already provisioned by NXP \(KW45\KW47\MCX-W71\MCX-W72 samples) or not provisioned \(loose samples\).
 See the figure below. <br>

         ![Encryption key and authentication key](../images/key.PNG "Encryption key and authentication key")